junxit/us-congress-bills-110/metadata.md

 - 2007-03-07 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 422 - 0 (Roll no. 126). (text: CR 3/06/2007 H2192)
 - 2007-03-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 422 - 0 (Roll no. 126).(text: CR 3/06/2007 H2192)
 - 2007-03-07 — The title of the measure was amended.
 Agreed to without objection.
+- 2007-03-08 — Received in the Senate.
+- 2007-03-14 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 77.